foysalhossain12/Steganography-_CTF/README.md

 ### Steghide :

+Steghide is one of the most famous steganography tools, and for good reason.
+It's a classic method, hiding a message inside an image, and steghide does it effectively and efficiently.
+A downside of steghide is that it only works on jpgs; however, that means that if you believe there is a hidden message inside a jpg, then steghide is a probable option.

+One of the greatest benefits of stegohide, is that it can encrypt data with a passphrase.
+Meaning that if they don't have the password then they can't extract any data.

+steghide can be installed with the command sudo apt install steghide

     steghide mainly use for extract or embeded file into .jpg file .
 But one can extract information from  audio / wav /mp3 file .
     So we can said that "Steghide  is  a  steganography  program  that  is able to hide data in various kinds of image- and audio-files"
     To embed emb.txt in cvr.jpg: